- Crisis and Helplines

 - Families have access to information and skill-building training in the county to help make informed decisions for their family.

-- Families and systems in the county have shared responsibility to ensure informed decision making.
+- Families and systems in the county have shared the responsibility to ensure informed decision-making.

 - Family members in the county have access to a family organization that supports family involvement at the system and service-delivery levels.